ArchanaArige/Fabric-Shim-1.4/bins/README.md

 6. Change the mod of the file - replace the FILE-NAME with the file you downloaded

-chmod 755 /usr/local/bin/FILE-NAME
+sudo chmod 755 /usr/local/bin/FILE-NAME

 E.g., to change the mod for fabric-ca-server

-chmod 755 /usr/local/bin/fabric-ca-server
+sudo chmod 755 /usr/local/bin/fabric-ca-server

 8. Verify by executing